conceptadev/mix/website/pages/docs/utilities/decoration_utilities.md

 ### borderRadiusDirectional

-Sets the `BorderRadiusDirectional` of a `BoxDecoration.borderRadius`.
+Styles the `BorderRadiusDirectional` of a `BoxDecoration.borderRadius`.

 ```dart
 // BorderRadiusDirectional.all(Radius.circular(10));